Makerspace Equipment

 Cutting Tools

-The DSC has a Cricut Maker cutting machine.
 The Cricut Maker machine is a computer-assisted cutting machine that can cut, score, draw, emboss and perforate paper and other materials.
 Although limited to materials 2mm in thickness, the Cricut is surprisingly versatile and can cut paper, all weights of cardboard, fabric, vinyl, leather, chipboard and even light wood.
 It does not cut heavy plastic or metal.
 It is ideal for cutting precise pieces of a project that cannot easily be cut by hand.

 Software